velvia/links/rust.md

 * [arrayref](https://docs.rs/arrayref/0.3.5/arrayref/) might help extract fixed size arrays from longer ones.
 * [bytemuck](https://docs.rs/bytemuck/1.1.0/bytemuck/) for casts
 * [bitmatch](https://crates.io/crates/bitmatch) could be great for bitfield parsing
-* Or use the [pod](http://arcnmx.github.io/nue/pod/index.html) crate to help with some of the above conversions.
-However pod seems to no longer be maintained. [nue](http://arcnmx.github.io/nue/nue/index.html) and its macros can also help with struct alignment.
   - Also see [zero](https://docs.rs/zero/0.1.2/zero/)
 * Allocate a `Vec::<u8>` and [transmute](https://stackoverflow.com/questions/25917260/getting-raw-bytes-from-packed-struct) specific portions to/from structs of known size, or convert pointers within regions back to references:
 ```rust